How to use Zepbound 101

 Keep up with your plan

-You’ll work with your doctor to follow this step-by-step dosing process.
+You’ll work with your doctor to follow this step-by-step dosing process to see what dose works best for you.

 The starting dose is 2.5 mg once weekly.
-After 4 weeks, the dose will be increased to 5 mg.
-Your dose will be increased in 2.5 mg increments after at least 4 weeks on the current dose.
-The recommended maintenance dosage for OSA is 10 mg or 15 mg once weekly.
+After 4 weeks, your dose will be increased to 5 mg.
+Your dose can be increased in 2.5 mg increments after at least 4 weeks on the current dose until recommended maintenance dosage is achieved.
 The maximum dosage is 15 mg once weekly.
+The Zepbound single-dose pen and single-dose vial are available in the 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg doses.

 Managing possible side effects